5 things that private sector contractors can do to prepare for IR35

 That said, IR35 reform was introduced to address the tax loss to the Treasury through disguised employment and would be deemed unfair if the reform was only consigned to the public sector.

-As a result, IR35 reform will be introduced to the private sector on April 6th April 2020.
+As a result, IR35 reform will be introduced to the private sector in April 2021.

 Here are 5 options that you can consider to prepare for private sector IR35 reform: